7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 	- Subbed to 0xTiberious
 	- Joined the Work Harder Group
 - Get as many feasible perspectives and tricks
-- Watch the speedrun
+- Watch the speed run
 - Get the badge!
 Learnt:
 - Limitations and pitfall of Wordlist generators
 - Wordlist generator alternative tools
 - Setup Local Email for Red Reasons
-- AlH4zr3d's Phishing and Spearphishing SE leafy-bug strat
+- AlH4zr3d's Phishing and Spearphishing SE leafy-bug strategy
 - `fping` is better than `ping`
+- Sliver is awesome